splunk/TA-slack-add-on-for-splunk/README.md

 This application can be installed an On-Prem or Cloud deployments of Splunk.

 ##### Installation Steps for `on-prem`
 Install the TA on one of the Heavy Forwarder(s).
+Ensure to copy over eventtypes.conf, props.conf and tags.conf over to your search head to make sure field aliases, event types and tags for data model mapping comes through.

 ##### Installation Steps for `cloud`
 Create a support ticket with `APP-CERT` reference to get the app installed on a Cloud instance *OR* follow the cloud-ops recommended set of actions to install non-published applications.